burke-software/django-report-builder/docs/hacking.md

 2. Populate the database with `docker-compose run --rm web python manage.py migrate`.
 3. Run `docker-compose up`
 4. Go to `<docker host>:8000/report_builder`
 4. You may want to edit `docker-compose.yml` to comment/uncomment the django-report-utils line.
-Report utils is a seperated library with common reporting functions.
+Report utils is a separated library with common reporting functions.
 If you want to hack on report utils too just clone the repo in a sibling directory.

 ## Testing with docker-compose